Efficient Multi-Template Learning for Structured Prediction: Conclusion

 \section{Conclusion}

 Structured prediction is an important modeling strategy for various real world applications.
-Instead of modeling the structure of specific application, in this paper, we explore the underlying feature structure over the input-output pairs which contribute to the success of discriminative models, such as CRFs and Structural SVMs.
-Structured prediction algorithms take more effort on how to model the interdependence among the output variables, but less consideration is taken on the feature engineering which is a non-trivial task for general users.
-To alleviate this issue, we propose a Multiple Template Learning (MTL) paradigm to learn both the weight of each template and the structured prediction model, simultaneously.
-Given a set of predefined templates, the features extracted from each individual template can be naturally formed as a group.
+Instead of modeling the structure of specific application, in this paper, we explore the underlying feature structure over the input-output pairs which contributes to the success of discriminative models, such as CRFs and Structural SVMs.
+Structured prediction algorithms take more effort on how to model the interdependence among the output variables, but less consideration is taken on the feature engineering which is a non-trivial and tedious task for general users.
+To alleviate this issue, we propose a Multiple Template Learning (MTL$^{struct}$) paradigm to learn both the weight of each template and the structured prediction model in the batch mode, simultaneously.
 Learning the weights of these groups is formulated as a Multiple Kernel Learning (MKL) problem.
-We proposed to solve this MKL problem in the primal by an efficient cutting plane algorithm.
-MTL framework can be easily instantiated for specific applications which inherits from Structural SVMs.
-Two special cases are explored in our proposed MTL framework, i.e. sequence labeling and dependency parsing.
-Extensive experimental results demonstrate that learning structured prediction model with weighting template can automatically interpret the importance of each templates, so users can define templates without cautions.
-It is helpful to prevent degradation of prediction model after poor or even conflicting templates are added by users.
-On the other hand, it can boost the prediction performance by weighting the features among different groups.
+We proposed to solve this MKL problem in the primal by an efficient cutting plane algorithm, and its convergence is presented.
+We further extend it to the $p$-block norm regularization and the modified algorithm is readily obtained.
+Two special cases are explored in our proposed MTL$^{struct}$ framework, i.e. sequence labeling and dependency parsing.
+Extensive experimental results demonstrate that learning structured prediction model with weighting template can automatically interpret the importance of each templates, so users can arbitrarily define numerous templates without cautions.
+Both theoretical analysis and empirical results verified that our MTL$^{struct}$ is more efficient and performs much better than OnlineMKL.
+In future, we will extend the proposed framework for structured prediction with regression outputs.